pyomeca/biorbd/README.md

 If you actually are using a released level of optimization, you may actually experiencing a bug.
 You are therefore welcomed to provide me with a minimal example of your slow code and I'll see how to improve the speed!

 # Cite
-If you use ezc3d, we would be grateful if you could cite it as follows:
+If you use BIORBD, we would be grateful if you could cite it as follows:

 ```
 @misc{Michaud2018ezc3d,